Netcentric/accesscontroltool/README.md

 mvn -PautoInstallPackage install
 ```

+## Working on CQ5.6
+To deploy to CQ5.6 switch to branch `develop-cq56`.

 # Configuration File Format

 For better human readability and easy editing the ACL configuration files use the YAML format.